Shinji:Why me? I'm just a boy. You're all adults. Why don't you have the power to solve your own problems?

-Transforming Mecha - The Asshimar, Cradle-made biomechanical flying disks that can transform into twelve meter tall robots.
+Transforming Mecha: In one of the fic's more direct references, we have the Asshimar, Cradle-made biomechanical flying disks that can transform into twelve meters-tall robots.

-Tsundere - Asuka's irritation/anger at Shinji increases early on the more she comes to like adore him.
+Tsundere: Asuka's irritation/anger at Shinji increases early on the more she comes to adore him.
 Outright rage tends to be reserved for her rivals for his attention.

 Not every male or female.
 Still, that the opposite is also true is what makes it funny.

 Unreliable Narrator: In the early chapters, when the perspective shifts to that of any of the antagonists, each one of them is absolutely sure that Shinji is just a puppet of his father.